 A CT virtual colonoscopy is a scan of the abdomen using Computed Tomography (CT) that produces 3-D images of the bowel.
 It is done to identify lesions in the bowel such as polyps, tumours or ulceration.

-For the procedure, you will be required to lie on a narrow table.
-This table will move in and out of the scanner during the procedure.
+You will need to lie on a narrow table which moves in and out of the scanner during the procedure.

-You may also be given some medication to relax the muscle wall of your bowel, reducing the risk of spasm.
-This is called Buscopan.
-It is important that you inform the staff if you are allergic to this kind of medication or if you have neuromuscular diseases, prostate problems, a disorder of the gullet “oesophagus” (Achalasia), or a fast heart rate (tachyarrythmias).
+A small, plastic needle (cannula) will be inserted into a vein in your arm, and then IV contrast is injected to allow your organs to be seen more clearly You may also be given medication (Buscopan) to relax the muscle wall of your bowel.
+It is important to inform the staff if you are allergic to this medication or if you have neuromuscular diseases, prostate problems, a disorder of the gullet “oesophagus” (achalasia), or a fast heart rate (tachyarrhythmias).